nick-ma/IELTS/03 Writing/03 koolean/01 Task1写作训练/04 Writting Task 4.md

 Dear Sir or Madam,

-I am writing to you to complain a dishwasher that bought from your store last month.
+I am writing to you to complain a dishwasher that I bought from your store last month.
 The dishwasher just works for serval days since it has been installed in my kitchen, and now it stops to response any operations.

 I have called your sales and talked about this problem for a couple of times, but every time they just let me unplug the power and wait for a professional person come to check it out.
 However, three weeks have passed and still, no one came to solve the problem.
 As a consequence, during these days, I have to wash all the dirty stuff such as cups, bowls, dishes, forks, knives by hand as I have replaced the old dishwasher with this out of function one.
 I can't stand for it anymore.